nyhtml/Dell-OptiPlex-790/README.md

 **Warning**: Our <a href="https://github.com/Sipylus/Dell-OptiPlex-790/releases">releases</a> are configured to work with systems configured with similar hardware.

 ## Warranty
-THIS [ARCTIC FOX](https://github.com/Sipylus/Arctic-Fox/) REPO IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR<br>
+THIS [Dell OptiPlex 790 SFF](https://github.com/Sipylus/Dell-OptiPlex-790) REPO IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR<br>
 IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,<br>
 FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE<br>
 AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER<br>